 - Prevent hypoglycemia—undesirable drops in blood sugar

-- Reduce medication use (39% of patients reduced medication—some didn’t need it at all!)
+- Reduce medication use (39% of patients reduced medication—some didn’t need it at all!

 Why Does Hintonia Work?

 Plants and plant extracts are complex, and the reasons behind their benefits can be a challenge to unlock.
 However, scientists have been working diligently to discover the keys to Hintonia latiflora’s success.
 Hintonia bark contains compounds that help keep blood sugar levels stable.
 Clinical work with the ingredient has shown that it was so effective that individuals could reduce or entirely dispense with their insulin medication in type 2 diabetes.
 Hintonia is also an inhibitor of alpha-glucosidase, an enzyme that releases sugar from foods, particularly carbohydrates.
-And coutareagenin, a polyphenol found in the bark extracts, appears to be responsible for other blood sugar-controlling benefits.
+And coutareagenin, a polyphenol found in the bark extract, appears to be responsible for other blood sugar-controlling benefits.
 For the best results, look for an extract standardized for this compound.

 Hintonia is able to slow sugar metabolism, delaying the release of sugar in the bloodstream and keeping glucose levels down, rather than allowing them to spike as often seen in cases of type 2 diabetes.